Printable version of this

 should reach an internal temperature of 170°F (breasts) to 180°F (whole

 birds and thighs).
 The US Department of Agriculture (USDA) has a

-cooking temperature chart on their website. (exit
+cooking temperature chart (exit

 Cook all seafood.
 Avoid eating raw